London stocks tumble as Russia-Ukraine tensions weigh | Headlines

 - United Kingdom

-UK shares fell on Monday as concerns over a Russian invasion of Ukraine sapped appetite for riskier assets, while oil prices at seven-year highs limited losses in heavyweight energy stocks.
-The blue-chip FTSE 100 index fell 1.5% in early trade, with financial stocks weighing the most.
-Local benchmark 10-year bond yields fell from three-year highs as investors rushed into safer investments.
+UK shares fell on Monday, as warnings of a Russian invasion of Ukraine sapped appetite for riskier assets, while oil prices at seven-year highs limited losses in heavyweight energy stocks.
+The blue-chip FTSE 100 index sank 2.2%, with financial stocks leading declines.
+Local benchmark 10-year bond yields fell from three-year highs, as investors rushed towards safer investments.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)